ostackdoc/ostackdoc-docs/docs/test-env-example.md

 ##  Configure The Network  Interfaces.

-This section describes how to configure network interfaces of your host so that it can be used in OpenStack Ansible deployment.
+This secti Pannipitiyaon describes how to configure network interfaces of your host so that it can be used in OpenStack Ansible deployment.

 ### Changing `netplan` to `ifupdown`